zitreF/gdx-ignite/README.md

 4. Test with `./gradlew runIde`
 5. Submit a Pull Request

-### Coding Standards
-- Follow existing code style please
+- Follow existing code style please, refactoring to cleaner code is welcome.

 ---